Skip to main content

 • Can cause headaches, skin irritation, and respiratory issues, including chest tightness, shortness of breath, or lung infections

-How to remove mildew and mold
+How to remove black mold vs. mildew

 Dark brown mildew or mold on plastic interior shower curtain in a light aqua bathroom